DoDAO-io/dodao-aave-introduction-course/generated/explanations/aave-other-features.md

 **Flash crash prevention -**  Aave protocol, throughout its past has had very conservative LTVs (Loan To Value ratio), an effective liquidation mechanism and a community of liquidators which helps them mitigate this risk more than any other platform.

 **Reduced collateral asset risk -** Assets allowed as collateral are determined by the DAO with considerable influence from Gauntlet who provides high quality risk management services to Aave.

+#### **Cons:**

+**Collateral asset risk -** In most cases the collateral provided for the borrowing of stablecoins is a centralized cryptocoin (to reduce the risk of liquidation due to volatility), centralized entities have the ability to blacklist and freeze addresses from being able to use their currency.

+**Flash crash conditions -** A sudden drop in the value of the collateralized asset could result in loss for the user who has borrowed stablecoin in an overcollateralized fashion.
+The sudden drop would result in a situation where liquidators are unable to buy your collateral to pay off the debt.

+**Pool configuration and Risk management -** The users are to trust the DAO to have the appropriate pool configuration and risk management measures in place.
+Because all users are not experts who can understand the working of these pools and the implications of the risk management measures employed by the DAO.

+**Smart contract risk -** The possibility of smart contract bugs and failures which could result in huge losses or assets being frozen forever always lingers in the case of blockchain development.